xxmmxx/CSMarkDesktop/Support.md

 There are 2 Categories of Release Support.

 These are:
+* Short Term Support - Stability improvements and Bug Fixes Up To 6 months after release.
-* Current Branch
+* Current Branch - Stability improvements, Bug Fixes, Optimizations and general improvements Up To  months after release
-* Long Term Support
+* Long Term Support - Stability improvements, Bug Fixes, Optimizations and general improvements Up To 24 months after release

 ### Mainstream Support and Extended Support
 * Mainstream Support is defined as updates which can include new features, bug fixes, and improvements.